drakthaarr/kameko/README.md

 * **Automated Moderation:** Real-time sentiment analysis of voice channels.
 * **Interactive NPCs:** Dynamic characters for gaming communities.
 * **Accessibility:** Real-time transcription and voice-assisted navigation for visually impaired users in digital workspaces.

----

-**Would you like me to expand on the "Engineering Challenges" section or add a "Performance Metrics" section to further highlight your technical skills?**